Migraine and Headache

 There are many types of headaches, and the causes and symptoms of each can vary greatly.
-The most common headache is known as a tension headache, which is often caused by muscle tension.
+The most common headache is known as a tension headache and is caused by muscle tension.
 Another common headache, a migraine headache, affects over 10 percent of the population.
 Rare forms include the trigeminal neuralgia headache, cluster headaches and hemicrania continua.
-The pain experienced from a headache can range from a dull ache, to a completely debilitating experience.
+The pain experienced from a headache can range from a dull ache to a completely debilitating experience.

 See How Advanced Pain Care Evaluates & Treats Migraine Headaches:

 The most common headache triggers include stress and anxiety, skipped meals, alcohol use, eye strain, lack of sleep, exposure to smoke, and drug withdraws.
 Migraine pain can occur due to enviornmental factors, for example consuming certain foods.

 Headache Signs and Symptoms